Skip to Content

 • Location: 5251 Oak St, Vancouver

-VanDusen Botanical Gardens is a fantastic place to visit in summer but adds a more spectacular visitor element with its excellent Christmas light display.
+VanDusen Botanical Garden is a fantastic place to visit in summer but adds a more spectacular visitor element with its excellent Christmas light display.

 Located at 5151 Oak Street in Vancouver, the 15 acres of illuminated gardens are open from Dec 1st to the first week of January.
 However, they are closed on Christmas Day.
 While tickets are purchasable at the gate, discount tickets are available online.

-If you love Christmas lights, the Festival of Lights is definitely a must.
-Not is this a fantastic place to see Christmas lights but you can ride a carousel too.
+The VanDusen Festival of Lights is a must to see its fantastic Christmas decorations, but ride a carousel too.

 That’s right; your entry ticket includes a ride on an old-fashioned carousel.
 I felt like a kid again riding a carousel horse on a brisk, chilly night surrounded by twinkling lights.